v-nne/BM-IQ/README.md

   ╚═════╝ ╚═╝     ╚═╝╚═╝ ╚══▀▀═╝
 ```

-> A Java health calculator with both a console and GUI mode — built from scratch.
+> A Java health calculator with both a console and GUI mode, built from scratch.

 ---